shimoura/human-multi-area-model/misc/docs/index.rst

-.. huvi documentation master file, created by sphinx-quickstart on Wed May 16 11:57:45 2018.
+.. humam documentation master file, created by sphinx-quickstart on Wed May 16 11:57:45 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Huvi documentation
+HuMAM documentation
 ==================

 .. toctree::